-The legal proceedings and Iranian media have not mentioned that Vafadari is Zoroastrian, and therefore not subject to Islamic laws on alcohol and mixed gatherings.
+The legal proceedings and Iranian media have not noted that Vafadari is Zoroastrian, and therefore is not subject to Islamic laws prohibiting alcohol and mixed-sex gatherings.
 Under Iran’s constitution, Zoroastrians, Jews, and Christians “are free to perform their religious rites and ceremonies, and to act according to their own canon in matters of personal affairs and religious education.”
-Karan's U.S. based sister, Kateh Vafadari added in a letter to the Supreme Leader: “In our faith and traditions, parties can be mixed.
+Karan's U.S.-based sister, Kateh Vafadari, added in a letter to Iran’s Supreme Leader: “In our faith and traditions, parties can be mixed.
 At the same time, we respect other religious traditions, such as Shiism, where men and women guests are in separate quarters.”

 Treatment in Prison